tuftsceeo/Universal-Robots-ROS2-CEEO/README.md

 My driver log says "state tolerance error":
   - Use MyUR3e.read_joints_pos() to ensure that no joints are wound over 360 degrees.
+  - If they are, freedrive the joint back to a neutral position (closest to zero).

 My driver log says "path tolerance error":
   - Try freedriving the robot to a different pose, rebooting your UR driver, or rebooting your hub.